Console war: Xbox One vs PlayStation 4

 Sony and Microsoft both released their next consoles, the PlayStation 4 and the Xbox One, in 2013.
-For Sony, they considered the difficulties developers had with using the custom instruction set for the Cell processor on the PlayStation 3, and restructured the PlayStation 4 to use more the more-standard x86 instruction set used by most personal computers helping to bring development in convergence with computer systems.
+Sony considered the difficulties developers had with using the custom instruction set for the Cell processor on the PlayStation 3 and restructured the PlayStation 4 to use the more standard x86 instruction set used by most personal computers helping to bring development in convergence with computer systems.
 Microsoft initially wanted to drive the Xbox One as a replacement for a cable box in the living room as a single source for entertainment with features aimed around television viewing in addition to gaming.
-To achieve this, the Xbox One was to be shipped with Kinect and was to use an always-on Internet connection as to enable numerous features, such as the ability to share games with other family members.
-However, when these features were first promoted, there was heavy backlash from journalists and consumers, considering these as unnecessary, privacy-invading features.
-Microsoft had to pull many of these features from the Xbox One prior to launch, such as eliminating the always-connected requirement and the need to use Kinect.
+To achieve this, the Xbox One was to be shipped with Kinect and was to use an always-on Internet connection to enable numerous features, such as the ability to share games with other family members.
+However, when these features were first promoted, there was a heavy backlash from journalists and consumers, considering these unnecessary, privacy-invading features.
+Microsoft had to pull many of these features from the Xbox One before launch, such as eliminating the always-connected requirement and the need to use Kinect.
 Sony took the opportunity in their PlayStation 4 marketing to play off Microsoft's missteps, such as demonstrating the simplicity of game sharing by simply passing along the physical media to another person, as well as its lower price point.
-While Microsoft was able to course-correct the Xbox One after launch, Sony had gained enough ground with the capabilities of the PlayStation 4 along with a strong library of console-exclusive titles, and the PlayStation 4 outsold the Xbox One, 117 million units to 52 million units.
+While Microsoft was able to course-correct the Xbox One after launch, Sony had gained enough ground with the capabilities of the PlayStation 4 along with a strong library of console-exclusive titles, and the PlayStation 4 outsold the Xbox One, 117 million units to 58 million units.

+The Xbox One was ultimately the more expensive of the two, however, both console prices were high when compared to the historical console market, setting a trend for ever more expensive consoles.